Setting Up Your Cluster

 Instance Has No Internet Access

-Check the VPC router's NAT rules (from the host):
+If the route is present, check the VPC router's NAT rules (from the host):

 sudo ovn-nbctl lr-nat-list $(sudo ovn-nbctl lr-list | awk '{print $2}' | head -1)